joekarl/Computer-Org-Arch-cs5113/ass1/ASSIGNMENT.md

 The simulation is to be performed at the assembly code level as their instruction formats are laid out in the homework assignement (1).
-In order to facilitate the simulation you are to write a mini-compiler for each ISA, i.e., Memory-Mamory Architecture, Accumulator Architecture, Stack Architecture, and Load-Store Architecture.
+In order to facilitate the simulation you are to write a mini-compiler for each ISA, i.e., Memory-Memory Architecture, Accumulator Architecture, Stack Architecture, and Load-Store Architecture.

 Each ISA to be simulated is the same as described as in the homework (1);
 note that the # of registers, the size of memory in bytes, the # of operations available have to be simulated as a variable.

-The operations; memoery addressing modes and log-blocks to be simulated are as follows:
+The operations; memory addressing modes and log-blocks to be simulated are as follows:

 * Operations: assignment, add, sub,